Dhanush-Palani-Vijay-Kumari/KinoFlow/README.md

 ## 📱 About

 KinoFlow is a cross-platform cinema ticket booking app for Android and iOS.
-It features German and international films, bilingual support (English/German), seat selection, and booking history backed by Firebase.
+It features German and international films, bilingual support (English/German), seat selection.

-This project is part of the portfolio for **Dhanush Palani Vijay Kumari** — M.Sc.
-AI & Robotics student at Hochschule Hof with 3 years of mobile development experience (Android/iOS).

 ---